Umineko When They Cry

 Umineko When They Cry (うみねこのなく頃に, Umineko no Naku Koro ni) is a Japanese dōjin soft visual novel series produced by 07th Expansion.
 Its first episode debuted at Comiket 72 for Windows in August 2007.
 The story focuses on a group of eighteen people on a secluded island for a period of two days, and the mysterious murders that befall them.
 Readers are challenged to discern whether the murders were committed by a human or some other, supernatural source, as well as the method and motive behind them.
 The eight main Umineko games are split into two sets of four, which are considered the third and fourth titles in the When They Cry series, preceded by the two sets of Higurashi When They Cry games and followed by Ciconia When They Cry.

 The games—either in portions or in full—have been ported or remastered several times, including by Taito for select FOMA phones; by Alchemist for PlayStation 3, PlayStation Portable, and Xbox 360; by Oizumi for pachinko machines; by MangaGamer for Steam and GOG.com; and by Entergram for Nintendo Switch and PlayStation 4.

 Square Enix, Ichijinsha, Kadokawa Shoten, and ASCII Media Works all published various manga adaptations of the series.
 It was adapted into an anime television series, which aired from July to December 2009.
 A series of novels written by Ryukishi07 are published by Kodansha Box.
 A fighting game based on the franchise, Umineko: Golden Fantasia, was released by 07th Expansion in December 2010.
-Since April 2022, Umineko has been adapted into an ongoing series of stage plays produced by Shingidan Mumei Classics, with the sixth episode to premiere in September 2025.
+Since April 2022, Umineko has been adapted into an ongoing series of stage plays produced by Shingidan Mumei Classics, with the seventh episode to premiere in September 2026.